The U.S. is the Only “No-Vacation Nation”

 In stark contrast, the European Union (EU) promises workers four weeks or 20 paid days of vacation per year.
 Spain is the most generous country, providing at least 30 days of paid time off for each employee.
 Similarly, New Zealanders receive four weeks of paid annual leave after a year of employment.
 Workers in the UK receive at least 5.6 weeks or 28 days of time off.
 Individuals in Austria, Denmark, Sweden, France, South Africa, and Canada are all entitled to similar amounts of vacation time.

 Seek Legal Assistance

-If your employer is retaliating against you for taking contractually-promised days off, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If your employer is retaliating against you for taking contractually-promised days off, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646)430-7930 to schedule a free case evaluation and receive experienced legal counsel.